nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![result for 'aetl eid/2 d/2023-03-05'](images/UiAddEmployeeToLeaveCommand.png)

 ### 7.3.2.
-Adding all leaves in range : `aelr`
+Adding a range of leaves for an employee: `aelr`

-Adds an employee's leave from the start date to an end date inclusive for SudoHr to track.
+Adds an employee's leave within a range of dates for SudoHr to track.
+This range is specified by a start and end date.
 The end date can at most be 6 days away from the start date.
 The dates on which the leaves are added and their information will be displayed on the leave window.

 Format: `aelr eid/EMPLOYEE_ID s/START_DATE e/END_DATE`